qdrant/landing_page/qdrant-landing/content/documentation/fastembed/fastembed-semantic-search.md

 )
 print(search_result)
 ```
-The semantic search engine will retrieve the most similar result in order of releance.
+The semantic search engine will retrieve the most similar result in order of relevance.
 In this case, the second statement about LlamaIndex is more relevant.

 ```bash
 [QueryResponse(id=2, embedding=None, sparse_embedding=None,